Jagadish056/cpanel-connect-to-github/README.md

-# cPanel Connect To GitGub
+# cPanel Connect To GitHub

 1. Create a Git Repository as public visibility.
 2. Push your entire website code to your Git Repository.